 Many people probably think of Christmas when they think of December.
 It has become a major winter event celebrated around the world, and Japan is no exception.
-However, Christmas in Japan has been rearranged and developed in its own way.
+However, Christmas in Japan has been transformed and developed in its own way.

-How Christmas took root in Japan
+How Christmas came to Japan

-How to Spend Christmas in Japan
+How to celebrate Christmas in Japan

-Prioritizing dates with loved ones over family
+Prioritize time with loved ones over family

 Christmas Eve is more exciting than Christmas Day

 Christmas Eve, December 24, is considered to be a more exciting day than Christmas Day, so that dates and parties are often held on Christmas Eve.
-The reason for this could be largely due to the influence of dramas and music popular in the 1980s.
+The reason for this may be largely due to the influence of dramas and music popular in the 1980s.

 Eating fried chicken